NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 ---
 ### `Number of Events`

-If set to 0 sets the program to perform the home zone exit task.
+If set to 0 the homezone exit task will be run, otherwise the joystick pull task will be run

 ---
 ### `manual_reward_time`